SkaterDad/babel-plugin-hyperapp-jsx/README.md

   }
   ```

-* When only JSX child is a variable reference to an array defined in scope:
+* When only JSX child is a variable reference to an array defined in scope, it will be passed directly:
   ```jsx
   // In
   const myNumbers = [1, 2, 3]